The Nellie Maurine: When a Pleasure Boat Became a Rescue Craft During the Great Trinity River Flood of 1908

 Two photos of the boat taken during the flood (the boat had lost its pilot house when it was caught under the Commerce Street bridge earlier that day).
 (These two “real photo postcard” images found on eBay.)

-Below, two post-flood photos, from 1909.
-The first showing builders and contractors onboard, about to head to Lock and Dam No. 1 to check on its progress.
-The one below that, a jam-packed Nellie Maurine, charted by the Southern Society for a summertime party-boat excursion to Elam.
+Below, a post-flood photo from 1909, showing builders and contractors onboard, about to head to Lock and Dam No. 1 to check on its progress.

 Top photo from the highly recommended book Diaper Days of Dallas by Ted Dealey.